Pearson-Higher-Ed/design/c/forms/v1.1.0-beta.1/index.md

   - type: two column
     text: |
-      Mobile responsive is sharing the same spec as the desktop version.
-The content will reflows base on the [breakpoints](http://uxframework.pearson.com/c/breakpoints/).
+      Mobile responsive forms share the same specs as the desktop version (see the Redlines section).
+However, content in mobile forms readjusts based on the [breakpoints](http://uxframework.pearson.com/c/breakpoints/).

     contents:
     - type: narrow image